ssa-web-solutions/appwrite-test-utils/README.md

 # appwrite-test-utils
 Classes to help you writing your PHPUnit tests for Appwrite functions

-### Why a package with a single interface?
+### Why a package only with contracts?
-Personal needs that may be useful for somebody else XD
+Personal needs that may be useful to someone else XD

 Basically if you try to write a test to check the data sent to the **json** or **send** methods of Appwrite Functions' API like below: